 Credit bureaus track every time you apply for a new line of credit (loan, credit card, etc).
 They do this to measure how you are doing financially.
 Opening many accounts within a small window of time lowers your credit score.

-Diverse loan accounts are preferred by the credit bureaus, just like a diverse investment portfolio in your IRA and 401(k) can be rewarded in an volatile market.
+Diverse loan accounts are preferred by the credit bureaus.
 This can include car loans, mortgages, student loans, and credit cards.
-Those with different types of accounts have higher credit scores.
+Those with different types of accounts tend to have higher credit scores.
 This may seem counterintuitive, but we don’t make the rules.

 Credit Score Killers